gutehall/vagrant-customer/README.md

 * Infracost

 ### Note
-If installing Google Cloud CLI, comment out Minikube and Kubectl installation in the main function.
+If installing the Google Cloud CLI, please comment out the Minikube and Kubectl installation in the main function.

-### Something missing?
+### Feedback and Contributions
-If something is missing or you just want to make it better then you're welcome.
+Your feedback and contributions to enhance this setup are greatly appreciated.
+Feel free to suggest improvements or additions.